-My first glimpse into BDSM world occurred when I was in college and stumbled upon Anne Rice’s ‘Sleeping Beauty’ series.
-Since I loved her vampire novels I picked up the first one without really understanding what it was really about and it opened my eyes to things I hadn’t ever given a moment’s thought to.
+My first glimpse into the world of kink occurred when I was in college and stumbled upon Anne Rice’s ‘Sleeping Beauty’ series.
+Since I loved her vampire novels I picked up the first one without understanding what it was really about and it opened my eyes to things I hadn’t ever given a moment’s thought to.
 I imagine that many of you have read the series and might know what I mean.

-I incorporated aspects of the lifestyle into my relationships but was also wary about pushing too far, scaring her off.
-Spanking is barely considered kinky these days so that sometimes worked out but I also increasingly found myself increasingly unsatisfied.
+At the time I incorporated aspects of the lifestyle into my relationships but was also wary about pushing too far, scaring her off.
+Spanking is barely considered kinky these days so that sometimes worked out but I also found myself increasingly unsatisfied.

 She eventually moved out of the area due to work but we’re still friends and keep in touch, I’ll always be grateful to her for teaching me so much in such a affectionate way.